-This study may not offer any benefit to you now but may benefit others in the future from the knowledge gained in this study.
+This study may not offer any benefit to your child now but may benefit others in the future from the knowledge gained in this study.
 More information will be provided later in this document.

-We expect the amount of time you will participate in the scanning session to be up to 4 hours, depending on the companion study requirements
+We expect the amount of time your child will participate in the scanning session to be up to 4 hours, depending on the companion study requirements

-You can decide not to participate in this study.
-Not participating in this study will have no consequences upon your well-being at all.
+You can decide not to have your child participate in this study.
+Not participating in this study will have no consequences upon your child's well-being at all.

-Even if you decide to join the study now, you are free to leave at any time if you change your mind.
+Even if you decide to join the study now, your child is free to leave at any time if you change your mind.